clowee/MicroserviceDataset/README.md

 Please, cite as "The Microservice Dataset, Version 1.0 [1]"

-[1] ..., Davide Taibi.
+[1] Mohammad Imranur Rahman, Davide Taibi.
 The Microservice Dataset.
 Proceedings of the joint Summer School on Software Evolution and Software Quality and Bug Prediction with Machine Learning.
 CEUR-WS.
 Tampere, 2019
 ```
-@INPROCEEDINGS{Lenarduzzi2019,
+@INPROCEEDINGS{Rahman2019,
-  author = {Lenarduzzi, Valentina and Saarim{\"a}ki, Nyyti and Taibi, Davide},
+  author = {Rahman, MI.and Taibi, Davide},
   title = {The Microservice Dependency Graph Dataset},
-  booktitle={15th Conference on Predictive Models and Data Analytics in Software Engineering},
+  booktitle={Proceedings of the joint Summer School on Software Evolution and Software Quality and Bug Prediction with Machine Learning.
+CEUR-WS},
   year={2019},
-  month={January},
+  month={September},
   }
 ```

 ## How to contribute
-If you have analyzed a project with SonarQube and you are interested to share your data in our dataset, please send us an email ( davide [dot] taibi [ at ] tuni [ dot ] fi )
+If you have analyzed a project with MicroDepGraph and you are interested to share your data in our dataset, please send us an email ( davide [dot] taibi [ at ] tuni [ dot ] fi )

 To integrate your analysis please, report the following information
-* sonarqube_version
 * project_name
 * development_language
 * github_url
-* analyzed branch
+* GraphML file
-* jira url
+* SVG file

-We will run the SZZ tool and refactoring miner 1.0.0 on your repository and integrate your data in a new release of the dataset.

-We are also looking for contributors to automate the analysis pipeline.
-If you are interested to contribute, send us a message.

 ## License
 The Microservice Dependency Graph Dataset has been developed only for research purposes.
-It includes the historical analysis of each public repository, including commit messages, timestamps, author names, and email addresses.
+It includes the number of lines code of each public repository, GraphML file and SVG file of dependency graph.
 Information from GitHub is stored in accordance with GitHub Terms of Service (GHTS), which explicitly allow extracting and redistributing public information for research purposes ([GitHub Terms of Service](goo.gl/yeZh1E) Accessed: May 2019).

 The _Microservice Dependency Graph Dataset_ is licensed under a Creative Commons Attribution-NonCommercial- ShareAlike 4.0 International license.

- ## Empirical studies based on the Microservice Dependency Graph Dataset
-The _Microservice Dependency Graph Dataset_ has been used in different works:

-* Nyyti Saarimäki, Valentina Lenarduzzi, and Davide Taibi.
-2019.
-On the diffuseness of code Microservice Dependency Graph in open source projects of the Apache Ecosystem.
-International Conference on Microservice Dependency Graph (TechDebt 2019) 2019.

-* Valentina Lenarduzzi, Antonio Martini, Davide Taibi, and Damian Andrew Tamburri.
-2019.
-Towards Surgically-Precise Microservice Dependency Graph Estimation: Early Results and Research Roadmap.
-In2019 IEEE Workshop on Machine Learning Techniques for Software Quality Evaluation (MaLTeSQuE)

-* Valentina Lenarduzzi, Francesco Lomio, Davide Taibi, and Heikki Huttunen.
-2019.On the Fault Proneness of SonarQube Microservice Dependency Graph Violations: A comparison of eight Machine Learning Techniques.  arXiv:1907.00376

- ## References
-[1] Valentina Lenarduzzi, Nyyti Saarimäki, and Davide Taibi.
-2019.
-The Microservice Dependency Graph Dataset.
-In 15th Conference on Predictive Models and Data Analytics in Software Engineering, 2019.

-[2] Fowler, Martin.
-Refactoring: improving the design of existing code.
-Addison-Wesley Professional, 2018.

-[3] Brown, William H., et al. AntiPatterns: refactoring software, architectures, and projects in crisis.
-John Wiley & Sons, Inc., 1998.

-[4] Śliwerski, Jacek, Thomas Zimmermann, and Andreas Zeller.
-"When do changes induce fixes?."
-ACM sigsoft software engineering notes.
-Vol. 30.
-No. 4.
-ACM, 2005.
+# List of project analyzed for Microservice Dataset

 | Project Name                             | GIthub URL            | Number of microservices | Total Size (Lines of Code) | Dependency Graph |
 |------------------------------------------|-----------------------|-------------------------|------------------|----------|